aitjcize/PyTox/README.rst

 PyTox is currently under development, patches are welcomed :)

-There is also another project `py-toxcore <https://github.com/alexandervdm/py-toxcore>`_ that also provides Python binding for Tox written in SWIG, but PyTox provides a more Pythonic binding, i.e Object-oriented instead of C style, raise exception instead of returning error code.
+PyTox provides a Pythonic binding, i.e Object-oriented instead of C style, raise exception instead of returning error code.
 A simple example is as follows:

 .. code-block:: python